 "It's a Commodore PET."

 "It's simulating an 1100/80 console?"

 "So we can use it for training rather than taking up valuable time in the machine room."

 "Get that thing out of here - I never want to see it again!"

 Of course, he had no job if there were no students in his machine room!

 The Sperry Univac name vanished (after being bought out by Burroughs - it is now renamed "Unisys") - and he lost his job.

 I quit my job at Sperry and worked from home.
-I also made contact with Paul Handover of Dataview in Colchester and Pete and I agreed that he would do a much better job of selling Wordcraft than we could - and he did!
+We also made contact with Paul Handover of Dataview in Colchester.
+Paul had been a very successful IBM salesman before setting up his own computer dealership and Pete and I agreed that he would do a much better job of selling Wordcraft than we could - and he did!

 A rant about "free" software

 It never ceases to amaze me that some people think that software should be free because "it costs nothing to make copies".